You can read an example, step-by-step, of the process below being implemented on a WordPress site here.

-If you choose set up for me, the site will be placed in the Leap queue where our Site Speed Specialists will optimize the site.
+If you choose "Set Up For Me", the site will be placed in the Leap queue where our Site Speed Specialists will then optimize the site.

-3. Create the Leap settings that work for your site and click "Next".
+3. Enable the Leap settings that work for your site and click "Next".

 a.
 You will then be directed to this page where you can "Go to Preview".